theRealAph/ScopeLocals/README.md

 incarnation is in scope during the execution of those methods, and nowhere else.

-If m1 is a `call()` or `run()` method that binds the scoped value `s`, then the dynamic scope of `s` is all the frames m1, m2, ... mn in every extent that arises while the call to m1 is executing.
-A call to `s.get()` can only retrieve the binding established by m1 when it occurs in one of the frames m2, ..., mn.

-The [diagram shown earlier](#Web-framework-example-Initial-extents), of two threads executing code from different components, depicts two extents.
-In both extents, the bottom most frame belongs to the method `Server.serve(...)`.
-In the extent for Thread 1, the top most frame belongs to `DBAccess.newConnection(...)`, while for Thread 2 the top most frame belongs to the constructor of `InvalidPrincipalException`.

 ###  Web framework example with scoped values

 The framework code shown earlier can easily be rewritten to use a scoped value instead of a thread-local variable.
 At (1), the server component declares a scoped value instead of a thread-local variable.
 At (2), the server component calls `ScopedValue.where(...)` and `run(...)` instead of a thread-local variable's `set(...)` method.